Manage your state with Context and useReducer

 const context = useContext(AppContext);

-if (!context) throw new Error("useStore must be used within StateProvider!");
+if (!context) throw new Error('useStore must be used within StateProvider!');

 return context;